fabiokay/fabiokay/README.md

 - 👋 Hi, I’m @fabiokay
-- 👀 I’m interested in idle clickers, pizza and computers.
+- 👀 I’m interested in idle clickers, survivor games and pizza.
 I also produce music.
-- 🌱 I’m currently learning python and programming.
-I´m working on a python based idle clicker with rhythm elements.
+- 🌱 I’m currently learning python by using pygame.
+I´m working on a python based idle clicker with rhythm elements and a vampire survivor clone called moving circle survivor.
 - 💞️ I’m looking to collaborate on euro clicker game